International Family Law in Costa Rica ☎️ CPG Legal.

 Lis Pendens: Key Precedent from the Supreme Court

 A recent decision of the Costa Rican Supreme Court (Sala Segunda, Resolution 317-2025, February 2025) offers an important clarification for international families.
-The Court confirmed that Costa Rican courts may retain jurisdiction over a divorce, even when both spouses live abroad and the marriage was primarily developed outside Costa Rica.
+The Court confirmed that Costa Rican courts must retain jurisdiction over a divorce when the petition includes the distribution of assets registered in Costa Rica, even when both spouses live abroad and the marriage was primarily developed outside Costa Rica.

 This ruling is especially relevant for clients from the United States, Canada, and the United Kingdom who have property or legal ties in Costa Rica.
 Costa Rica has a modern rule for international family cases: Article 343 of the Family Procedural Code.
 This article requires Costa Rican courts to suspend a case when the same dispute is already being processed abroad, as long as the foreign judgment could eventually be recognized in Costa Rica.